Kynthar

 Week 1 to 4: Baseline Building

 The system learns your vendor landscape.
-Who sends what, how quickly they respond, what format their acknowledgments take, which vendors include delivery dates and which do not.
-By week 4, it knows that Vendor A always sends a PDF acknowledgment within 48 hours while Vendor C replies with inline email confirmations after 5 to 7 days.
+Who sends what, how quickly they respond, which vendors include delivery dates and which do not.
+By week 4, it knows that Vendor A typically confirms within 48 hours while Vendor C takes 5 to 7 days, whether the confirmation arrives as a PDF attachment or an inline email reply.

 Month 2 to 3: Pattern Recognition

 Price trend baselines stabilize.
 The system knows that resistor prices from your top 3 suppliers have been flat for 6 months, so a sudden 8% increase on the next acknowledgment is not normal.
-It also knows that Vendor B's delivery slips correlate with order sizes above 5,000 units, giving your buyer a heads-up to add buffer time on large orders.
+It also knows that Vendor B delivers late on roughly a third of orders and typically runs about 6 days behind, giving your buyer a heads-up to add buffer time.

 Month 6+: Predictive Intelligence

 The system has enough history to anticipate.
-It flags when a vendor who normally responds in 2 days has not acknowledged a PO after 4 days.
+It flags POs that sit unacknowledged past your follow-up window, and it learns each vendor's typical response time, surfacing when a vendor who normally confirms in 2 days took 6 on the latest order.
 It notices when quoted lead times from a supplier have been creeping up by 3 days per quarter.
-It catches when a contract renewal is 60 days out and the current pricing no longer matches market rates based on what other vendors charge for the same part numbers.
+It flags contract renewals as they approach, 120, 60, and 30 days out, and its renewal briefs show where invoiced prices have crept above the contracted rate and how many alternative suppliers already sell you the same part numbers.

 The compounding effect matters.
 A system that only parses documents gives you the same value on day 300 as day 1.
 A system that connects, cross-references, and learns gives you exponentially more value the longer it runs.
 Every vendor email it reads makes the next anomaly detection sharper, the next delivery prediction more accurate, and the next price benchmark more reliable.